AceOfWands/BobbleHeadJS/README.md

 # BobbleHeadCMS

-BobbleHead CMS is a pure-Javascript CMS that uses HTML5, CSS and Javascript to generate your pages and to interface optionally with a Rest-Server.
+BobbleHead CMS is a pure-Javascript CMS that uses HTML5, CSS and Javascript to generate your pages and to interface optionally with remote resources by means of a Controller-Model system.
-It allows to create front-end in a really fast and simple way (just writing a simplified XHTML).
+It allows to create front-end in a really fast and simple way by Web languages and uses tools to keep all your page and all your functions alive also without an Internet connection.
-The CMS allows you to define a multi-pages webapp and to fill this pages with tables, forms, images and others.
+Il simplifies the building of apps and websites providing ready-to-use develop resource useful to resolve most common app development problems.

 ![npm](https://img.shields.io/npm/v/npm.svg)
 ![webpack](https://img.shields.io/badge/webpack-v4.10.1-orange.svg)